onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 - Can we tell when a system is drifting away from an intended semantic target?
 - Can this deviation be quantified in a way that supports feedback and correction?

-This version established the foundational idea that semantic failure should be treated as a *measurable signal*, not a subjective judgment.
+This version established the foundational idea that semantic failure should be treated as a **measurable signal**, not a subjective judgment.

+You can still use the 1.x engine TXT as a direct assistant upgrade for baseline reasoning.

 ---

 ### WFGY 2.0 · Normalized tension and unified scales

 WFGY 2.0 generalized the residual concept into a normalized scalar form, often written as `delta_s` and bounded to `[0,1]`.
-This made it possible to compare semantic deviation across tasks, prompts, and contexts using a shared scale.
+This made it possible to compare semantic deviation across tasks, prompts and contexts using a shared scale.

 Key advances in this stage include:

 - Normalization of deviation into a consistent range.
-- Introduction of zones such as safe, transit, risk, and danger.
+- Introduction of zones such as safe, transit, risk and danger.
 - Coupling deviation dynamics with control logic, for example hysteresis and progression guards.

 The goal of WFGY 2.0 was **operational consistency**.